-As defined by the United States Patent and Trademark Office (USPTO), "A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others."
-A service mark technically differs from a trademark in that it protects services rather than goods; however, the USPTO said the term "trademark" is often used in a general sense to refer to both trademarks and service marks.
+A trademark, as defined by the USPTO, "is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others."
+A service mark technically differs from a trademark in that it protects services rather than goods; however, the USPTO says the term "trademark" is often used in a general sense to refer to both trademarks and service marks.

-"A trademark registration protects the trademark holder's rights to use the mark to identify its goods and/or services, and to prevent another company from using the same mark for the same class of goods and/or services," said Nancy A. Del Pizzo, a partner in Rivkin Radler's commercial litigation; intellectual property; and privacy, data, and cyber law practice groups.
+"A trademark registration protects the trademark holder's rights to use the mark to identify its goods and/or services, and to prevent another company from using the same mark for the same class of goods and/or services," said Nancy A. Del Pizzo, a partner in Rivkin Radler's commercial litigation, intellectual property, and privacy, data, and cyber law practice groups.
 "Registered trademarks can be powerful tools toward developing customer goodwill and adding value to a product or service covered by the mark."

 When should you trademark your business name and logo?

-"Fanciful or arbitrary names that really don't have much to do with the product (e.g., Google or Uber) have an easier time getting registered," said Crabtree.
+"Fanciful or arbitrary names that really don't have much to do with the product (e.g., Google or Uber) have an easier time getting registered," he said.
 "This dichotomy builds an automatic tension when starting a new brand.
 You want a name that can be protected and won't be imitated, but you also want the public to have some idea what it is that you are selling when they see your name or logo."

 "The USPTO will either issue an office action, which means they have an issue or question about the application, or they will move it to through the next steps," said Crabtree.